cristibaluta/Jit/README.md

 	jit magic <commit message> // Add files to stage, commits, pushes to server, logs time to Jirassic

 ### jit magic
-This is a magical command that we recommend you use for every commit, it will:
+This is a magical command that will:
 - Add the changed files to stage
 - Commit
 - Push